hapijs/joi/API.md

 #### `link.ref(ref)`

 Initializes the schema after constructions for cases where the schema has to be constructed first and then initialized.
-If `ref` was not passed to the constructor, `link.ref()` must be called prior to usaged.
+If `ref` was not passed to the constructor, `link.ref()` must be called prior to usage.

 Will throw an error during validation if left uninitialized (e.g. `Joi.link()` called without a link and `link.ref()` not called).